 The Identity & Communication Modeling Framework

-A structured model for understanding how a self is built, how it is read by others, how it thinks, and how it generates meaning.
+A structured model for how a self is built, read, thinks, and generates meaning.
 Four domains.
 Sixteen concepts.
 One connected graph.

-Every page on this site is a node inside this framework.
+Every page on this site is a node in this framework.
 Every concept is defined, broken down, and linked to the concepts that cause it, contrast with it, depend on it, or reinforce it.
-The point of the framework is interpretive precision — both for the reader and for the systems that read on the reader's behalf.
+The point is interpretive precision — for the reader, and for the systems that read on the reader's behalf.

 Identity Formation Systems

-Identity is not a feeling — it is a structure.
-This domain covers the mechanisms by which a person becomes legible to themselves and to other people: the stance they hold, the persona they perform, the posture they default to, and the discipline of updating the self-model without losing continuity.
+Identity is not a feeling — it's a structure.
+This domain covers how a person becomes legible to themselves and others: the stance they hold, the persona they perform, the posture they default to, and the discipline of updating the self-model without losing continuity.

 - Identity StabilityThe capacity to remain the same person under pressure, praise, and contradiction.